briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Able to see long and lat change when interacting with map.

 I need to be able to make sure that when a user changes mLongitude or mLatitude, this impacts the place's coordinates.
 In LocationView, created a function called checkMap(). checkMap calls the updateFromRegion function in LocationViewModel, which uses the longitude and latitude as the center of the map.
 It also ensures that mLat/Long is equal to the place's lat/long.
 Long and lat change, but the user cannot input their own lat and long yet to change map.
+Added another function in LocationView, fromLocToAddress(), which uses reverseGecoding to find name of location.

+I can currently change coordinates and name according to map position, but not according to user input.
+In checkLocation() from LocationView, we make sure that mLongStr/mLatStr is equal to mLat/mLong.
+In LocationViewModel,